Battle of Oudenarde: Battle

-Burgundy, making another mistake, decided to launch an attack (over protests by Vendôme).
-The French right wing began to attack the Allied positions near Eine, while the left wing (for unknown reasons) remained stationary near Huise.
+Burgundy, making another mistake, decided to launch an attack, over protests by Vendôme.
+The French right wing began to attack the Allied positions near Eine, while the left wing, for unknown reasons, remained stationary near Huise.
 A very strong position was held by the Allied left wing.
-Twenty-eight cavalry squadrons protected the right flank of Cadogan's infantry, which would receive the attack (which proceeded at about 4:00 p.m.).
+Twenty-eight cavalry squadrons protected the right flank of Cadogan's infantry, which would receive the attack, which proceeded at about 4:00 p.m..
 Burgundy ordered the assault, which landed on Prussian cavalry squadrons under Dubislav Gneomar von Natzmer.
 Although intense fighting ensued, the attack was dispersed.
 Then, Vendôme made a dubious tactical decision to personally lead an attack of twelve infantry regiments, fighting hand-to-hand with a half-pike.
 This meant that while one commander (Burgundy) was in his headquarters with no view of the ongoing battle, the other commander was personally fighting in the field, with no possibility of directing his men.
 Most historians agree that had the French left wing attacked the weakened Allied right wing, it would have been forced to retreat.
 Vendôme realized this, asking Burgundy for permission to attack with the left wing.
 Burgundy sent back a messenger with a message of refusal but the messenger failed to deliver the message.
 The situation worsened with Vendôme believing that support would arrive for his troops, who were lengthening their line of battle and threatening to envelop the Allied left flank.
 As French infantry regiments approached, they lengthened the Allied line but too slowly and not great enough in extent to prevent the French from threatening the Allied positions.

+Around the same time, the Dutch field deputies Sicco van Goslinga and Adolf Hendrik van Rechteren moved near where Marlborough was leading the army.
+They perceived him to be unsteady and indecisive, possibly as a result of accidentally falling into a deep ditch with his horse on the night of 10 July.
+Concerned over what they saw, Goslinga and Van Rechteren requested Eugene, who had so far remained in the background, to intervene and assume supreme command of the Allied army.
+Following some urging, as he was not in either British or Dutch service, Eugene gave in and stated: "Well now gentlemen...
+I will do what you ask of me."